opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/samples/sdksamples/ecs/startstopreboot.rst

 Build the project
 -----------------

+To build the project, navigate to the project directory and run the following
-Run command:
+command:

 .. code-block:: bash

-   dotnet build
+   dotnet build -c Release

-This command builds the project for all target frameworks and creates a zip file for each target framework in the project folder.
+This command builds the project for all target frameworks defined in the project file and creates a zip file for each target framework in the project folder.

 The generated zip files are: